What is Borderless?

-Borderless is a creative initiative based in Amsterdam, that mainly focuses on social impact and the power of artistic practices.
-In collaboration with social organizations, our aim is to give more opportunities for exposure to our artists, to create interaction between different social segments, and encourage dialogue.
-The melting pot we live in inspires us to learn from one another.
-Inclusivity at 360 degrees is our motto.
+Borderless is a creative initiative based in Amsterdam that focuses on social impact and the power of artistic practices.
+It exists to provide more opportunities for exposure to our artists, foster interaction between different social segments, and encourage dialogue.
+The purpose of Borderless is to promote inclusivity in all aspects, embracing a 360-degree approach.

 How it started